The Feats of memory Show

 how to improve focus and recall to get better grades and make school easier.

-- The 3 "most-do" steps to remember more of what they see, read and hear
+The 3 "must-do" steps to remember more of what they see, read and hear

 Everyone has a great time learning because the assembly is filled with: